zudwalex/mongoose/docs/README.md

 - When the last chunk is POSTed, upload finishes
 - POST data must not be encoded in any way, it it saved as-is

+Parameters:
+- `c` - connection should be used
+- `hm` - POST message, containing parameters described above
+- `dir` - path to directory

+Return value: request body len or negative value on error

 Usage example:

 ```c